The Kids Are Alright (1979 film): Production

 Stein knew that many of the band's best performances and most memorable moments had either never been recorded or been lost, erased or discarded.
 For more than two years, he collected film, television and fan film footage in Britain, the United States, Sweden, Germany, France, Australia, Norway and Finland, in some cases actually rescuing footage from the trash.
 Nevertheless, there were gaps in the depiction of the band's catalog and persona that required the shooting of new material.
 This began on 20 July 1977 at Shepperton Studios in Middlesex, England, with a lighthearted rehearsal of old songs, including the Beach Boys song "Barbara Ann" at Stein's request.
 The film crew then spent five days chronicling the daily life of drummer Keith Moon at his Malibu, California, home, including his 31st birthday party.
 Finally, Stein attempted on several occasions to record performances of songs that were not covered by the archival footage, particularly "Baba O'Riley" and "Won't Get Fooled Again".
 A special one-off show at the Kilburn State Theatre in December 1977, staged for the film, was considered too rough to use, so a second show, in front of an invited audience, took place at Shepperton Studios on 25 May 1978.
 Both songs were performed to a much better level, and were included in the film.
 "My Wife" from the Kilburn show was included on the soundtrack album but not on screen.

 The sound editing was supervised by bassist John Entwistle, and, with the exception of a 1965 performance of "Anyway, Anyhow, Anywhere" where Entwistle had to replace a missing bass track and the footage of Moon smashing a drum kit—as the original 8mm footage was silent, Moon overdubbed drum sounds—most of the sound was authentic.
 Entwistle did fight for—and won—getting him and Pete to overdub their backing vocals on the Woodstock footage, because Entwistle deemed the original gig's backup vocals "dire".
 During the process of sound editing, on 7 September 1978, Keith Moon died.
 All of the band members except Townshend had seen a rough cut of the film just a week before, and, after Moon's death, they were determined not to change anything.

 The film premiered at the Cannes Film Festival on 14 May 1979.
 The Who promoted the release of the film with some live performances with their new drummer, former Small Faces and Faces drummer Kenney Jones.

 A soundtrack album was released in June 1979, including some songs and performances from the film.
-The album reached #26 in the UK, and fared better in the US, where it peaked at #8 on the Billboard album charts and went Platinum.
+The album reached No. 26 in the UK, and fared better in the US, where it peaked at No. 8 on the Billboard album charts and went Platinum.